Dev-Gyinae/Linux_Level_Up/README.md

 Project 2: Password Generator (genpass.sh)
 -----------------------------------------------------------------------
-This Bash script generates strong, random 12-character passwords that meet the following security requirements:
+This Bash script generates strong, random 12-character passwords that meet the following security requirements by combining the following:
   * At least 1 digit (0-9)
   * At least 1 lowercase letter (a-z)
   * At least 1 uppercase letter (A-Z)